nilx/megawave/README.txt

 below), but these check have been performed already, so an older version of gcc is enough for compilation.

-On Debian and Debian based systems, you can install
+On Debian and Debian-based systems, you can install

 * the packages required for compilation and test with `sudo aptitude install libtiff-dev libjpeg-dev libx11-dev make gcc bc`